redpandaparty/blog/rusty_github_actions.md

 Unfortunately, YAML files and a clunky UI don't make for a great developer experience.
 Awaiting a better solution, we can hide the pain by painting over GitHub Actions with a thick layer of Rust.

 The idea is: Make a workflow in Rust with the excellent [`octocrab` crate](https://github.com/XAMPPRocky/octocrab).
 Use a minimal GitHub Actions workflow to run it.

-For storytelling purposes, let us create a workflow that ensures that all open issues have at least one of a required set of labels.
+For storytelling purposes, let us create a workflow that ensures that all open issues in our repo have at least one of a required set of labels.

-I opted to put the Rust project inside the `.github` directory close to where the rest of the CI stuff lives, in `.github/actions/issue_labels_check`:
+I opted to put the Rust project inside the `.github` directory, close to where the rest of the CI stuff lives, in `.github/actions/issue_labels_check`:

 ```